 According to the US Commerce Department, 80% of artificial trees are manufactured and shipped from China.
 That would be Chinese jobs created.

-Artificial Christmas trees and all tree lights have been subject to warnings about lead.
+Artificial Christmas trees, tree lights and plastic decorations have been subject to warnings about lead.
 Lead is added to PVC during manufacture to make the plastic more pliable when hanging strings of light or adjusting tree limbs.
 That lead is a soft material will easily fall from the products containing it when they are handled Lead is a serious health hazard, particularly to children.